 Running a sole proprietorship

-There are no laws which govern how you should organise and run a sole proprietorship.
+There are no laws that govern how you should organise and run a sole proprietorship.
 As the owner of a sole proprietorship, you represent the business externally, and no distinction is made between the sole proprietorship's finances and your own personal finances.

 Good economic management